Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: Numerical examples

 \begin{example}[Okayama et al.~{\cite[Example 9.5]{OMS}}] Consider the following equation

 whose solution is $u(t)=2t/(1+t^{20})$. \end{example}

 Following Okayama et al.~\cite{OMS}, the values of the parameters $\alpha$ and $d$ were chosen as shown in Table~\ref{tbl:param}.
-Here, $\pim=3.14$ was used as a bit smaller value than $\pi$.
-Because there is no difference between the assumptions in Theorems of original/new methods, the original/new methods share the same values for those parameters.
+Here, $\pim=3.14$ was used as a slightly smaller value than $\pi$.
+Because there is no difference between the assumptions in the theorems of the original and new methods, the methods share the same values for those parameters.
 The number of lines of the main programs is shown in Table~\ref{tbl:program}.
-From the table, we can observe the advantage of the new SE/DE-Sinc collocation methods in implementation.
-Furthermore, note that there is not so big difference among the four examples, even though Examples~\ref{ex:3} and~\ref{ex:4} are extremely difficult for Gaussian quadrature-based methods.
+The table reveals the advantage of the new SE/DE-Sinc collocation methods in terms of implementation.
+Furthermore, note that the differences between the four examples are small, even though Examples~\ref{ex:3} and~\ref{ex:4} are extremely difficult for Gaussian quadrature-based methods.

 Figures~\ref{Fig:Ex1error}--\ref{Fig:Ex4error} show the convergence profile with respect to $N$.
-We observe that the original/new SE-Sinc-collocation methods share the same rate $\OO(\exp(-c\sqrt{N}))$, which is suggested by Theorems~\ref{Thm:converge_RandZ} and~\ref{Thm:converge_new-SE}.
-We also observe that the original/new DE-Sinc-collocation methods share the same rate $\OO(\exp(-c N/\log N))$, which is suggested by Theorems~\ref{Thm:converge_DE-Sinc} and~\ref{Thm:converge_new-DE}.
-However, especially in Example~\ref{ex:3}, we observe the advantage of new SE/DE-Sinc-collocation methods may be observed in terms of the computational cost.
-The convergence profile with respect to computation time is shown in Figure~\ref{Fig:Ex3time}.
-The difference of the performance is due to the functions $k$ and $g$ in Example~\ref{ex:3}, which are relatively computationally complex for evaluation.
+We observe that the original and new SE-Sinc-collocation methods converge at the same rate, $\OO(\exp(-c\sqrt{N}))$, which is suggested by Theorems~\ref{Thm:converge_RandZ} and~\ref{Thm:converge_new-SE}.
+We also observe that the original and new DE-Sinc-collocation methods converge at the same rate, $\OO(\exp(-c N/\log N))$, which is suggested by Theorems~\ref{Thm:converge_DE-Sinc} and~\ref{Thm:converge_new-DE}.
+However, especially in Example~\ref{ex:3}, the notable advantage of the new SE/DE-Sinc-collocation methods may be observed in terms of the computational cost.
+The convergence profile with respect to the computation time is displayed in Figure~\ref{Fig:Ex3time}.
+The difference in the performance is due to the functions $k$ and $g$ in Example~\ref{ex:3}, which are relatively computationally complex for evaluation.
 In other examples, such a significant difference was not observed.